accarlsen/taskflow/README.md

 ## System Architecture
 The project consists of a client using javascript, HTML and CSS together with the frameworks ReactJS and Apollo Client.
-The client communicates with teh server using GraphQL.
+The client communicates with the server using GraphQL.
 The server is made in **golang** with the framework **gqlgen** to enable handling of GraphQL requests and responses.

 ![taskflow-system-architecture](https://user-images.githubusercontent.com/50367062/180308112-e0e1dee4-30a6-4813-a956-789189f29b17.JPG)